Emily Sartain: Education

 In 1870, Sartain met Mary Cassatt in Philadelphia and the following year they left for Paris, London, Parma, and Turin to study painting.
 The women spent the first winter in Italy and studied printmaking with Carlo Raimondi, who taught engraving at the Academy of Fine Arts in Parma.
 Sartain spent the rest of the four-year stay in Paris and studied under Évariste Vital Luminais.
 She shared a studio with Jeanne Rongier.
 Florence Esté, Sartain's friend, also worked in the studio occasionally.
 The women copied each other's work and provided one another with criticism and encouragement.
 Two of Sartain's paintings, a genre painting Le Piece de Conviction (The Reproof) and a portrait of Mlle.
-Del Sarte, were accepted at the Paris salon in 1875.
+Del Sarte, were accepted at the Salon of 1875.
 Sartain returned to the United States that year, (Note: When Sartain returned to the United States, Cassatt remained in Paris.
 According to Phyllis Peet, Sartain's friendship with Cassatt ended when her friend decided to become an Impressionist.) when she ran out of money.
 Harriet (Hattie) Judd Sartain, who was her brother Samuel's wife and a successful homeopathic physician, had lent Emily Sartain money for her education.
 Emily believed Hattie was likely to continue to help with education expenses in Philadelphia where expenses were lower and she would more likely sell her works.